What Are Model Statistics?

 Some models also choose to list their hair and eye colour.
 While this information isn’t necessary (unless specified by the agency), it’s a nice addition to a resume or modelling portfolio.

 If your hair is dyed, list the colour your hair currently is.

 Tell the Truth

-When stating your statistics it is important to be honest.
-Writing incorrect measurements will only anger agents or future employers as when you arrive it will be obvious of the lie.
-Simply just input the data of your body parts as they are, which can be altered if necessary.
+When stating your statistics, it is important to be honest.
+Writing incorrect measurements will only anger agents or future employers because they will soon notice any discrepancies.

-When applying to model agencies they will usually ask for your measurements.
-Again, simply enter your statistics truthfully for the chance of being accepted.
+When applying to model agencies, they will usually ask for your measurements in the application.

 There is a lot of pressure in the fashion industry to appear a certain way.
 It’s important to recognise and accept your own limits.
 Many people do not conform to supermodel statistics.
 You must never force your body to do something that is unhealthy for it.